layaxx/pdfcc/README.md

 # PDF Color Changer

+# Web app Currently unavailable:
+Due to changes to Herokus pricing model, this is no longer available as a web app.
+This may or may not change in the future.

 ## Python and React-based webapp allowing substitution of colors in a PDF.
 This is a proof-of-concept.